Claudiusgonzo/NIH/README.md

 <img src="ReadmeImages/Redeem11.png" width="600">

 ## Get Started
 You’re all set.
-Now get started with your Azure Portal: **http://portal.azure.com**
+To can access your subscription again later by navigating to Azure Portal: **http://portal.azure.com**